 John Hiatt – 08/20/1952

 What can’t John Hiatt do?
 He’s a songwriter, pianist, singer, and guitarist who can play a wide variety of musical styles.
 Not only this, but he has written songs for a lot of the musical elite.
 This includes, Ry Cooder, Joe Bonamassa, Eric Clapton, Bonnie Raitt and Jewel to name a few.
-Furthermore, he’s kept a few of his musical gems for himself and has been nominated for several Grammy Awards on several occasion.
-Lastly, he is considered “one of the most respected and influential singer/songwriters to this day.
+Furthermore, he keeps a few of his musical gems for himself!
+He receives a few nods for several Grammy Awards on different occasions.
+And lastly, he’s “one of the most respected and influential singer/songwriters to this day.

 Matt Schofield: 8/21/1977

-British blues guitarist, singer-songwriter, and record producer who has receives a wealth of praise for his award-winning band, “The Matt Schofield Trio”.
-The guitarist formed the organ trio in 2000 and has since received worldwide recognition for its fusion of blues, jazz, rock, and funk.
-Furthermore, he has received “Guitarist of the Year” in 2010, 2011, and 2012 from the British Blues Awards Hall of Fame.
+He’s a British blues guitarist, singer-songwriter, and record producer who also receives a wealth of praise for his award-winning band.
+“The Matt Schofield Trio”.
+The guitarist forms the organ trio in 2000 and is receives worldwide recognition for its fusion of blues, jazz, rock, and funk.
+Also, he has receives “Guitarist of the Year” in 2010, 2011, and 2012 from the British Blues Awards Hall of Fame.

 Glenn Hughes: 08/21/1952

 Multi-faceted rock bassist and vocalist who has been performing and touring since he was seventeen.
-He is a founding member of the funk rock pioneers “Trapeze”, a member of “Deep Purple” for a few years, and worked with Tony Iommi and Black Sabbath.
-Hughes joined forces with a few blues and rock veterans to form the super group “Black Country Communion”.
+He’s a founding member of the funk rock pioneers “Trapeze”, a member of “Deep Purple” for a few years.
+And at times, works with Tony Iommi and Black Sabbath.
+Hughes joins forces with a few blues and rock veterans with forming the super group “Black Country Communion”.
 Hughes still today continues to tour extensively.